 We all say that we desire to pastor a missional church.
 But how do you know you’re successful?
 You know you’re pastoring a missional church when your church is full of missional people.
 When the people sitting in the pews are actually living on mission for God.

-I started The Austin Stone Community Church ten years ago.
+I started The Austin Stone Community Church over ten years ago.
 Our church is full of young people.
 The average age is twenty-six years old.

 But getting them all to actually live like Christians is very hard to do.
 I constantly wrestle with how we cannot be a church that just gathers on Sundays to sing songs together and then leave, thinking we’re all living the Christian life.
 I also wrestle with how to mobilize all these people in a country where Christianity is rapidly declining.